 Walk down the other side to Cheltenham beach for a swim or a stroll to complete your day.

-If you feel like a more relaxed afternoon, watch a film at the historic Victoria Theatre, the oldest surviving purpose-built cinema in the Southern Hemisphere.
+If you feel like a more relaxed afternoon, watch a film at the historic Victoria Theatre, known as The Vic, the oldest surviving purpose-built cinema in the Southern Hemisphere.

 5) Hiking in the Waitakere Ranges